playframework/playframework/documentation/manual/detailedTopics/configuration/SecurityHeaders.md

 * `play.filters.headers.xssProtection` - sets <a href="http://blogs.msdn.com/b/ie/archive/2008/09/02/ie8-security-part-vi-beta-2-update.aspx">X-Content-Type-Options</a>, "1; mode=block" by default.
 * `play.filters.headers.contentTypeOptions` - sets <a href="http://blogs.msdn.com/b/ie/archive/2008/07/02/ie8-security-part-iv-the-xss-filter.aspx">X-XSS-Protection</a>, "nosniff" by default.
 * `play.filters.headers.permittedCrossDomainPolicies` - sets <a href="http://www.adobe.com/devnet/articles/crossdomain_policy_file_spec.html">X-Permitted-Cross-Domain-Policies</a>, "master-only" by default.
-* `play.filters.headers.contentSecurityPolicy` - sets <a href="http://www.html5rocks.com/en/tutorials/security/content-security-policy/">Content-Security-Policy</a>, "default-src: 'self'" by default.
+* `play.filters.headers.contentSecurityPolicy` - sets <a href="http://www.html5rocks.com/en/tutorials/security/content-security-policy/">Content-Security-Policy</a>, "default-src 'self'" by default.

 > NOTE: Because these are security headers, they are "secure by default."
 If the filter is applied, but these fields are NOT defined in Configuration, the defaults on the filter are NOT omitted, but are instead set to the strictest possible value.